mihailmariusiondev/pixel-prophet-bot/README.md

 - Basic command handling (/start, /help, /about)
 - Text message handling
 - Detailed error logging
-- Integration with OpenAI API for audio transcription and text generation
+- Integration with OpenAI API for image analysis and prompt generation
+- Configuration options for `trigger_word` and `model_endpoint`
 - Logging configuration for monitoring and debugging

 ## Requirements